-Satin stitch is probably one of the most beautiful stitches, when done properly.
+Satin stitch is probably one of the most beautiful stitches when done properly.
 It is equally difficult in certain ways.
-This family of stitches focusses on filling a motif using series of stitches done closely to each other.
+This family of stitches focusses on filling a motif using a series of stitches done closely to each other.
 While doing this stitch, it is important to pay attention to the neatness of the outline and to keep each stitch close to each other to give it a satin finish.

 There are different varieties of satin stitch, each to suit the pattern to be done.

 Many cultures use satin stitch for their embroidery purposes.
-It is found in the lands of north Africa, south America, western Asia, south-eastern Asia and the Indian subcontinent.
+It is found in the lands of North Africa, South America, western Asia, south-eastern Asia, and the Indian subcontinent.

 Amongst all, China used it in plenty.
 Many robes have been decorated using the satin stitch in the finest way in ancient China.
-The folk embroideries of Korea, Japan, Indonesia and Vietnam include techniques adapted from China.
-The skills of creating satin stitch images were carried to an extent where double sided images were created on a single piece of silk.
+The folk embroideries of Korea, Japan, Indonesia, and Vietnam include techniques adapted from China.
+The skills of creating satin stitch images were carried to an extent where double-sided images were created on a single piece of silk.
 This is an extremely complicated technique with its roots believed to be from the third century.